Why is Socializing Bernedoodle Puppies Important?

 Why Early Socialization Matters for Bernedoodle Puppies

-Well-socialized Bernedoodles usually grow into adult dogs who are confident and more likely to approach new situations with curiosity rather than fear.
-It's fun to watch the puppies develop confidence.
-We often see a big difference in their confidence levels as they get up to five or six weeks old.
-By the time they are ready to go home, they are often almost overconfident.
-(If there is such a thing in puppies 😀)
+At Walnut Valley Puppies, we often see a big difference in our puppies' confidence levels as they get up to five or six weeks old.
+By the time they are ready to go home, they are often almost overconfident!
+(If there is such a thing in puppies. 😄)

 What Happens If Bernedoodle Puppies Aren’t Socialized

 When puppies miss out on early socialization, it will likely affect them for the rest of their lives.
-Fear based behaviors, shyness, and anxiety are normal outcomes.
-The puppy will tend to be more fearful and anxious around new people, loud noises, or unfamiliar environments.
-Things like this often require extensive behavior modification as adults.
-These problems are definitely much easier to prevent than to fix!
+Fear-based behaviors, shyness, and anxiety are normal outcomes.
+Unsocialized puppies will tend to be more fearful and anxious around new people, loud noises, or unfamiliar environments, requiring extensive behavior modification as adults.

-One of the ways that fear can manifest itself in unsocialized puppies is through aggression.
-This can show up as growling, snapping, or other protective behavior.
-Simple things like going to the vet, riding the car, or being groomed can be very difficult with fearful puppies, and are so much easier and stress-free with well-socialized puppies!
+Fear can manifest itself in unsocialized puppies through aggression.
+Often this shows up as growling, snapping, or other protective behavior.
+Simple things like going to the vet, riding in the car, or being groomed can be very difficult with fearful puppies, and are so much easier and stress-free with well-socialized puppies!

 Our goal is to help families avoid these struggles by sending home puppies who already have a strong foundation of positive experiences.
 By the time the puppies go home, they’ve already practiced adapting to a bunch of life’s little changes.
 That foundation makes the transition to your family smoother and less stressful for everyone!